News

 Dabei reflektiert Living Room (Closing) nicht nur unsere Mediennutzung, sondern auch die Ikonografie des Wohnzimmers in der Popkultur: Serien wie Friends, Seinfeld oder Die Simpsons haben diesen Raum über Jahre hinweg zu einem kollektiven Symbol familiärer und gesellschaftlicher Dynamik stilisiert – ein Bild, das zunehmend in die Vergangenheit rückt.

-Mladen Bizumic @ KCB Belgrade | through June 29
+Mladen Bizumic @ KCB Belgrade | through July 29

 Archeologies of the Future